TruJared/coolImageBro/README.md

 ## What I Need? 🤷‍♂

-1.[Python 3.
+1. [Python 3.
 X](https://www.python.org/downloads/) - I used 3.8.1, so I'd suggest that version; but hey, you do you.

 1. Lots of images that aren't square.